apollographql/apollo/docs/source/references/apollo-config.md

 To link your client to a schema through the Apollo schema registry, you'll need to have at least one version of your schema uploaded to the [registry](/docs/platform/schema-registry.html).

-If you have an Engine service set up and tracking your schema's history, you can point your client to that very simply by putting the id of your service in your Apollo config:
+With Engine set up, you can point your client directly to your Engine service (and therefore its schema) by putting your Engine service's id in your Apollo config, like so:

 ```js line=3
 module.exports = {